Arnulfpark Munich

 Arnulfpark München © realgrün Landschaftsarchitekten

-The search for the unmistakable identity of the site is expressed in the implementation of the design concept in a consistent formal expression of the individual design layers and functional areas.
+The search for the unmistakable identity of the location is expressed in the implementation of the design concept in a consistent formal expression of the individual design layers and functional areas.

-Parts of the park, such as the garden or play flux, are naturally integrated into the design style of the overall concept.
-Urbanistic path relationships are transferred into park-wide surface textures, such as the frame.
+Sub-areas of the park, such as the garden or play flux, are naturally integrated into the design style of the overall concept.
+Urban pathways are transformed into park-wide surface textures, such as the frame.
 The dynamic appearance of the park is characterized by "flowing" partial areas that add up to a holistic appearance.

-The basic theme of the design - the interpretation of the site as a condensation of the most diverse movements, flows and relationships to the inner city is expressed in the transformation of the typical "wild" ruderal vegetation that accompanies the railway into a grid planting with an inner-city character.
-From the west, the initially loosely interspersed individual trees, which follow a basic grid, condense into a dense grove of trees on the eastern city square.
+The basic theme of the design - the interpretation of the site as a consolidation of various movements, flows and relationships towards the city center - is expressed in the transformation of the typical "wild" ruderal vegetation accompanying the railroad into a grid planting with an inner-city character.
+From the west, the initially loosely scattered individual trees following a basic grid become denser, forming a dense grove of trees on the eastern town square.

 Disturbances and irritations are created in the predominantly flat urban structure by nuanced topographical elevations of the lawns.

-Light and transparency - the design-aesthetic objective of Arnulfpark is a bright park flooded with light.
+Light and transparency - the design and aesthetic objective of Arnulfpark is a bright, light-flooded park.
 This is expressed in the materiality of the floor coverings, fixtures and in the choice of tree species.
-Eggshell-coloured and light beige asphalt and fall protection surfaces in combination with white cement concrete fixtures on light-coloured chippings underline this character.
-Beyond the light habitus and spring bloom, the selected tree species define the park with their bright yellow leaf coloration in the fall.
+Eggshell-colored and light beige asphalt and fall protection surfaces in combination with fixtures made of white cement concrete on light gravel surfaces underline this character.
+In addition to their light habitus and spring blossom, the selected tree species define the park with their bright yellow leaf coloration in autumn.

-" ... despite the rectangular flatness, the authors manage to give the design a dynamism, with the large promenade moving from northeast to southwest in a short powerful diagonal.
-The large-scale terrain modelling supports the dynamic feel of the design and is of a subtle sculptural quality.
-All the surfaces, the promenade, the meadow and play areas are correctly sized and offer a high quality of use."
+" ...
+Despite the rectangular planarity, the authors have managed to give the design a dynamic quality, with the large promenade moving in a short, strong diagonal from north-east to south-west.
+The large-scale terrain modeling supports the dynamic impression of the design and has a subtle sculptural quality.
+All areas, the promenade, the meadow and play areas are correctly dimensioned and offer a high quality of use."

 Read more +